zzeneg/PseudoMakeMeKeyCapProfiles/README.md

 # Pseudo Make Me Key Cap Profile

+## What the fork
+This fork adds a few scripts to generate CS and DES keycaps, as well as providing stls for MJF/SLS printing.

 ## How to
 * make sure OpenSCAD is up to date.
 * unzip libraries.zip into your OpenSCAD libraries